 A photocopy of

 your: 1.
 Birth Certificate, 2.
 Some type of government photo-ID

 (such as a Driver's Licence, Health Card, Passport or a Firearms

 Acquisition Certificate) - only one type of photo-ID is necessary.

-or money order made payable to: Canadian Métis Council.
+or money order made payable to: Canadian Métis Council - IT.

-organization you must still provide proof of Aboriginal ancestry
+Organization, you still must provide proof of genealogy (Aboriginal

 Métis are persons of